mboudreaux123/mcneese-acm-aws-static-website-tutorial/README.md

 Select the bucket that you just created.
 You will be redirected to the dashboard for your S3 bucket.

-To upload files, drag files from your computer to the S3 bucket dashbaord, or select "**Upload**" to pick a file on your computer.
+To upload files, drag the HTML and CSS files from your computer to the S3 bucket dashbaord, or select "**Upload**" to pick a file on your computer.

 You should now be able to see the names of the files in the S3 bucket, but will not be able to access them.